How Kingswood Primary school has embraced AI with no plans of looking back.

 A progressive, innovative and forward-thinking school has decided to upgrade its technological adoption to match its ambition.
 Situated on the outskirts of Melbourne with a student faculty totalling close to 600, Kingswood Primary School prides itself on mirroring techniques and processes from some of the most prestigious educational institutions from around the globe.

-The only state school to send students to Harvard, Kingswood Primary are not short on ambition, but they were short on technological support in certain processes.
+The only state school to send teachers to Harvard, Kingswood Primary are not short on ambition, but they were short on technological support in certain processes.

-Curriculum Lead, Josh Velez remarks, “the school is a really friendly community.
+Headteacher, Josh Velez remarks, “the school is a really friendly community.
 Everyone works hard with teachers having a lot of pride in their work.
-Our teachers make decisions based on the kids and not themselves, which I think is our biggest, biggest [advantage]”.
+Our teachers make decisions based on the kids and not themselves, which I think is our biggest advantage.

 Setting the scene